Equal-Pay Contracts: Introduction

 For submodular rewards, prior work shows that the unconstrained problem admits a polynomial-time constant-factor approximation, but no PTAS \cite{multimulti}.
 Interestingly, their hardness result applies also to the equal-pay regime, implying that the best one can hope for in our setting is a constant-factor approximation.
 Our next result shows that this guarantee is indeed achievable.

-\begin{maintheorem}[Constant Approximation for Submodular Rewards; \Cref{thm:equal-pay_const_approx}] For submodular reward functions, there exists a polynomial-time algorithm that computes an equal-pay contract achieving a constant-factor approximation to the optimal equal-pay contract for profit.
+\begin{maintheorem}[Constant Approximation for Submodular Rewards; Theorem~\ref{thm:equal-pay_const_approx}] For submodular reward functions, there exists a polynomial-time algorithm that computes an equal-pay contract achieving a constant-factor approximation to the optimal equal-pay contract.
 The algorithm uses demand oracle access to the reward function.
 In binary-action settings, value oracles suffice. \end{maintheorem}

-As we show below, \Cref{thm:constant_apx_submodular} is tight in two ways: First, one cannot hope for a PTAS for this problem, even for \emph{gross-substitutes} (GS) rewards --- a strict subclass of submodular functions (see~\Cref{thm:no-ptas-gs}).
-Second, the constant-factor approximation guarantee for submodular rewards \emph{cannot} be extended to XOS rewards --- a strict superclass of submodular functions (see~\Cref{thm:no_constant_xos}).
+As we show below, Theorem~\ref{thm:constant_apx_submodular} is tight in two ways: First, one cannot hope for a PTAS for this problem, even for \emph{gross substitutes} (GS) rewards --- a strict subclass of submodular functions (see Theorem~\ref{thm:no-ptas-gs}).
+Second, the constant-factor approximation guarantee for submodular rewards \emph{cannot} be extended to XOS rewards --- a strict superclass of submodular functions (see Theorem~\ref{thm:no_constant_xos}).
 Interestingly, these two impossibility results apply to both equal-pay and unconstrained contracts, thereby resolving two important open problems in the literature.
 We next elaborate on these results.

 We start with gross substitutes (GS) rewards.
 GS functions are a subclass of submodular that has attracted significant attention in the literature on algorithmic mechanism and contract design (e.g., \cite{leme2017gross,dutting2022combinatorial}).
 A fundamental open problem in multi-agent settings has been whether GS rewards admit a PTAS/FPTAS for the optimal contract problem.
 We resolve this question in the negative, for combinatorial-action settings.
 Specifically, we show that even for matroid rank functions --- a strict subclass of GS --- the problem admits no PTAS.
 This inapproximability result holds for both equal-pay and unconstrained contracts, thereby resolving the open problem for unconstrained contracts.